tobimichael96/telegram-docker-bot/README.md

 That's why this bot exists: You can write this bot a message and it start the container.

+### What does it do?

+You can:
+* Get that status of the managed containers
+* Start the managed containers (only authorized users)
+* Stop the managed containers (only admin)

+If a user that is not authorized tries to use the start command, the admin will get a message that will allow them to either *add*, *ignore* or *ban* the user.
+* `Yes`: adds the user to the authorized users
+* `No`: ignores the users request
+* `Ban`: adds the user to the banned users

+If you add a user to the banned users, the bot will not ask again if you want to add the user to the authorized users.
+This will prevent spam.

 ### Configuration

 You have to pass the container the Docker socket.